MyNameIsMikeGreen/tech-notes/technologies/AWS_Networking.md

 ## VPNs

 A VPN can be set up to connect to a VPC from an external network.
 This allows communication to instances as if the source were inside the VPC.

+## Route Tables / Routers

+Route tables define how to route traffic that is coming into or out of subnets.

 ## Internet Gateways